kyverno/website/content/en/docs/Writing policies/variables.md

 ## Variables from Admission Review request data

 Kyverno operates as a webhook inside Kubernetes.
-Whenever a new request is made to, example, create a `Pod`, the API server sends this information to the webhooks registered to listen for the creation of `Pod` resources.
+Whenever a new request is made to, for example, create a `Pod`, the API server sends this information to the webhooks registered to listen for the creation of `Pod` resources.
 This incoming data to a webhook is known as `AdmissionReview` request data.
-There are two broad categories of data available in any Admission Review, resource info and user info.
+There are four broad categories of data available in any Admission Review: new resource info, old resource info, user info, and operation.

-The following `AdmissionReview` request data is available for Kyverno's use in a `rule` statement.
+The following `AdmissionReview` request data is available to Kyverno for use in a `rule` statement.

-- Resource: `{{request.object}}`
+- New resource: `{{request.object}}`
 - UserInfo: `{{request.userInfo}}`
+- Operation: `{{request.operation}}`
+- Old resource: `{{request.oldObject}}`

 The `request.object` object contains information on the request itself, for example the name, metadata, and spec of the resource.

 The `request.userInfo` object contains information on who/what submitted the request which includes the `groups` and `username` keys.

+The `request.operation` object contains the type of action being performed.
+Values are either `CREATE`, `UPDATE`, or `DELETE`.

+The `request.oldObject` object is a representation of an existing resource that is being modified, commonly used during `UPDATE` operations.

 Here are some examples of looking up this data: